Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 Datatilsynet itself called this "the decidedly worst solution," noting it enabled "extensive collection of personal information with very limited user control."

 The new § 3-15, in force since January 1, 2025, eliminates that loophole entirely.
 Consent must now meet all seven GDPR requirements: voluntary, specific, informed, unambiguous, based on active user action, documented, and easily revocable.
-No ambiguity.
+That means 7 boxes to tick before a single analytics cookie fires.

 Only two exemptions exist.
 A cookie is exempt if its sole purpose is transmitting a communication over a network, or if it's strictly necessary to deliver a service the user explicitly requested.
 Session cookies, login state, shopping carts.
 That's it.

-Analytics cookies are not exempt.
+Analytics cookies aren't exempt.
+If your tool sets a cookie, you need consent.
+Full stop.
 Norway has no first-party analytics exemption.
-Unlike France, where CNIL allows 22 tools to operate without a cookie banner under strict conditions, Norway has no exemption framework, no approved list, and no carve-out for first-party analytics.
+Unlike France, where CNIL long maintained a list of exempted audience-measurement tools (retired in January 2026 in favor of self-assessment), Norway has no exemption framework, no approved list, and no carve-out for first-party analytics.
 This is the same position as Sweden and Denmark.

 There's a critical legal nuance here.
 Under ekomloven, consent is the only valid legal basis for non-essential cookies.
 GDPR technically permits other bases like legitimate interest for data processing, but for device storage and access, § 3-15 requires consent.
 Period.
 Datatilsynet's own guidance states that the E-Com Act "imposes practically stricter requirements than the privacy regulation."

 Enforcement is split between two authorities.
 Nkom (Norwegian Communications Authority) determines whether a technology falls under § 3-15 and whether exemptions apply.
 Datatilsynet evaluates whether consent is valid and whether data processing complies with GDPR.
 Both can sanction.
-Nkom can impose fines up to 5% of global revenue.
+Nkom can impose infringement fines sized by gravity, duration, fault, and the company's turnover.
 Datatilsynet can impose standard GDPR fines up to EUR 20 million or 4% of global turnover.

 In April 2025, Datatilsynet published comprehensive guidance on the new rules: reject must be as prominent as accept, no pre-ticked boxes, no blocking site access for non-essential cookies, granular choice by purpose, and documented consent records.
 In March 2026, they held a public webinar because website owners were struggling with compliance.